calnix/stakingPro/Documentation/ContractExplanations.md

 - A user has a separate account for each distribution, specific to a vault they have staked into.
 - Each user account records the user's accrued and claimed rewards for that specific vault and distribution.

+By this point, it should be clear that while for each distribution, a vault has a unique vaultAccount, a user has a unique userAccount for each vault.
+Implying, that if a user has staked into multiple vaults, they will have multiple userAccounts, for the same distribution.

-## Process of updating each vaultAccount and userAccount for a specific vault
+## Process of updating each vaultAccount and userAccount for a specific vault & distribution

 Before enacting a state change upon a vault (i.e. stake/unstake, etc), it must be updated first.
 Consider the example where we want to stake to a vault.
 The process is as follows: